Saji Cherian: Political career

-Cheriyan's entry into politics was through Students' Federation of India (SFI).
+Saji's entry into politics was through Students' Federation of India (SFI).
 He did his graduation from Bishop Moore College, Mavelikara.
 He held positions of Alappuzha district committee secretary and president of SFI.
-He then went on to become the district committee president and secretary of DYFI, district president of CITU, chairman of the District Panchayat Development permanent committee, president of Chengannur Block Panchayat, president of CPI(M) Alappuzha district committee, syndicate member of the University of Kerala, president of district Sports Council, president of Alappuzha District Co-operative Bank, and executive member of Kerala State Cooperative Bank.
+He then went on to become the district committee president and secretary of DYFI, district president of CITU, chairman of the District Panchayat Development permanent committee, president of Chengannur Block Panchayat, secretary of CPI(M) Alappuzha district committee, syndicate member of the University of Kerala, president of district Sports Council, president of Alappuzha District Co-operative Bank, and executive member of Kerala State Cooperative Bank.

 He has contested Kerala Legislative Assembly from Chengannur constituency in 2006 and lost to P. C. Vishnunath of Indian National Congress by a margin of 5321 votes.
 He was elected to Kerala Legislative Assembly from Chengannur constituency in the by-election held on 28 May 2018 necessitated by the demise of K. K. Ramachandran Nair.
 He won with a margin of 20956 votes defeating Adv.
 D. Vijayakumar of Indian National Congress.
-Saji Cheriyan has recorded the best winning-margin for an LDF candidate in an Assembly election in Chengannur.
+Saji Cherian has recorded the best winning-margin for an LDF candidate in an Assembly election in Chengannur.

 On 17 August 2018, his controversial Facebook post went viral among social media, stating his helplessness and request to the central government, regarding his constituency, which was at a highly dangerous zone during 2018 Kerala floods.
 In the aftermath, actions were taken in order to save Chengannur.

 In 2021 assembly elections, Saji was again elected from Chengannur assembly constituency by defeating his nearest Indian National Congress rival M. Murali with margin of more than 30000 votes and became the Minister in charge of the portfolios of Fisheries, Harbour Engineering cultural affairs and cinema in Pinarayi Vijayan ministry 2021.

 In July 2022 at Mallappally he made a controversial speech in which it is alleged that he spoke derisively about the Indian Constitution and thus had violated his oath as a Minister and MLA.
-He resigned his post as Minister on July 6, 2022.
+He resigned his post as Minister on 6 July 2022.

+There was a petition filed against him to disqualify him as an MLA based on this incident.
+The same was rejected by the high court of Kerala on 8 December 2022.
+Based on this court verdict, Saji Cherian returned as a minister on 4 January 2023.
+The local police had filed a case against him but later closed the same citing no evidence.
+A petition against this police report was also rejected by the Thiruvalla first class magistrate on 5 January 2023.

 Personal life

-He is married to Christeena S. Cherian and they have three children–Dr. Nithya, Dr. Drishya, and Shravya.
+He is married to Christeena S. Cherian and they have three children–Dr. Nithya, Dr. Drishya, and Dr. Shravya.
 He resides in Kozhuvalloor in Alappuzha district.
 He became the chairman of Karuna Pain and Palliative Care Society, a charitable society.